apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 The two scale tests here are `ITestDynamoDBMetadataStoreScale` and `ITestLocalMetadataStoreScale`.
-To run the DynamoDB test, you will need to define your table name and endpoint in your test configuration.
+To run the DynamoDB test, you will need to define your table name and region in your test configuration.
 For example, the following settings allow us to run `ITestDynamoDBMetadataStoreScale` with artificially low read and write capacity provisioned, so we can judge the effects of being throttled by the DynamoDB service: